mui/material-ui/CONTRIBUTING.md

 ```

 Now, every time you import `material-ui` in your project, it is going to use your local distribution.

+## Translations

+Translations are handled via [Crowdin](https://translate.material-ui.com).
+You don't need to apply any changes to localized versions of our markdown files
+i.e. files having a `-someLocale` suffix.
+Crowdin automatically takes care of syncing
+these changes across the localized versions.

 ## Roadmap